 Here's a Simple yet Effective Skincare Routine for Oily Skin Types

 Start by cleansing using a gentle cleanser twice daily (morning and night) to remove dirt and impurities as well as makeup.
 It can be beneficial to add a toner to your routine; however, it is not necessarily essential.
 We're keeping it simple, after all.
-Use a serum after a thorough cleanse, and let the product sink into your skin.
+Use a serum after a thorough cleanser, and let the product sink into your skin.
 Next, proceed to apply a generous amount of moisturizer on your face (on your neck region as well to prevent neck lines and wrinkles!).

 Apply sunscreen when going outside during daylight hours—at least half an hour before heading out so that it has sufficient time to absorb into your skin.
 If possible, try using a hydrating mask once per week; masks can help hydrate your skin, and reduce inflammation caused by pimples while also soothing irritation from sunburns.